flybits/developer-portal/data/sdks/android/push/step3.md

         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_main);

-        //If your app is supporting FCM
+        //If your app is supporting FCM (Remember to include your google-services.json) PushScope contextScope
-        PushScope contextScope
           = new PushScope(MainActivity.this);